zachgoll/finance_to_code/log.md

 I'm getting really quick in the terminal, and comfortable using the Emacs text editor.  when I first started using it I couldn't understand why it would be so useful.
 I was used to typing my code in Atom, but when writing simple scripts and C functions, it's much quicker to pull up Vim or Emacs.
 Additionally, I created a profile in the terminal which (when launched) automatically launches three separate windows that I can work in.
 This was enormously helpful for writing and compiling code from multiple files at a time.
 I then found the hotkeys, and became exponentially quicker in the terminal and Emacs because I was then able to press one key to close all terminals, and toggle quickly between them!

 Learning a lot here at 42!!

+### Saturday July 1

+Today was busy!
+Backlogged with an entire project and a group project, I stayed busy all day.
+This was the first group project here at 42, and I thoroughly enjoyed the experience.
+I have never worked with others on a coding project, but found it quite productive; something I have not experienced often thanks to the terribly unproductive group projects during my undergraduate education in Corporate Finance.
+It was nice to have multiple eyes on the code, because we spent far less time debugging.

+In terms of learning, I spent a good part of today attempting to understand the black box programmers call "recursion."
+If you think about it too hard, it get's quite overwhelming.
+That said, I walked through several of my programs line by line to see how the recursion was working.